alsolera/VideoF2B/docs/source/camera-placement.rst

     the calculated "nearest" value of "camera distance" should **never** be less than the flight radius ``R``.
     If you encounter a calculation where this is not true, please submit a bug report with your input values.

-With the above precautions in mind, you are ready to produce :doc:`Augmented-Reality videos </producing-calibrated>`.
+With the above precautions in mind, you are ready to produce :doc:`Basic <producing-uncalibrated>` or :doc:`Augmented-Reality <loading-flight>` videos.

 .. admonition:: For the technically inclined…

     There are two criteria for camera placement.

-    The first may be obvious — the center of the flight circle must be visible in the FOV so that users may select it during AR processing.
+    The first may be obvious—the center of the flight circle must be visible in the FOV so that users may select it during AR processing.
 This is shown in the calculator diagram by extending the bottom of the FOV angle ``A`` to the point on the ground at the pilot's feet.